JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_11/lab.md

 - or a command to copy result to host (`Array(c)`), which always synchronizes kernels beforehand

 !!! warning "Exercise"
-    Fix the `vadd` kernel such that it can work with different launch configurations, such as
+    Fix the `vadd` kernel such that it can work with different launch configurations, i.e. even if the launch configuration does not correspond to the length of arrays, it will not crash.

     ```julia
     @cuda threads=64 blocks=2 vadd(d_a, d_b, d_c)
     @cuda threads=32 blocks=4 vadd(d_a, d_b, d_c)